dancer1325/grafana/docs/sources/alerting/alerting-rules/create-recording-rules/create-data-source-managed-recording-rules.md

 ## Define recording rule

-Select your data source and enter a query.
+Select your data source and enter a quer
 The queries used in data source-managed recording rules always run as instant queries.

 ## Add namespace and group